 Top Tip: Some broad-spectrum oils are sold off as full-spectrum oils.
 To spot the ones that are certainly not full spectrum, if you look at a cannabinoid graph from a lab report and there is a big spike for CBD, tiny amounts of other cannabinoids, and a THC amount of less than 0.02%, then it should be considered a broad spectrum.

 This process means that the only Cannabinoid in the oil is CBD which is great if you are requiring a targeted dose of CBD alone (for children for example who should not take an oil containing any THC).
-Studies have found, however, that this kind of oil is less effective than the alternatives.

 The Entourage Effect